 Best time for Birding in Uganda

 Birding safaris in Uganda take place throughout the year.
 The dry and wet season each have a different positives.
-In the dry season is the best time for birding.
-This is between May to September, when there is less rain and plenty of food for the birds in the wilderness.
+In the dry season, June – September, there is generally less rain and plenty of food for the birds in the wilderness.
 If you are looking for migrant birds, November to April is the ideal time to visit Uganda for birding and it is also the time when most birds are mating.

 Also, destinations that host the Albertine Rift endemics are best visited in May and June.
 This is their time for nesting and breeding.